solittlework/ruby-simple_statistics/README.md

 # SimpleStatistics

-Simple Statistics aims to provide basic statistic functions for Ruby.
-To speed up, all of the functions here are written by C, and then wrapped using Ruby.
+Simple Statistics aims to provide high performance survival statistic functions for Ruby.
+For speed, all of the functions in this gem are natively written by C, and then wrapped into Ruby.
 Some of the functions are transferred from the GNU Scientific Library.

 This gem is still under active development.
-Therefore, please only use the functions shown in the Usage Part.
-If you have found any bugs or specifc requirements, please email to haipeng3@ualberta.ca
+If you have found any bugs or specifc requirements, please email haipeng3@ualberta.ca
 ## Installation

 Add this line to your application's Gemfile: